On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Proof of Theorem (Noiseless Lower Bounds)

-While Theorem \ref{thm:noiseless_lower} is known, it is useful to present a self-contained proof for completeness, to set the stage for our analysis of the noisy setting.
-We generally follow the analysis of \cite{Nov06}, while adapting the notation to match ours, and making some minor adjustments in the analysis.
+While Theorem \ref{thm:noiseless_lower_exist} is already known for Sobolev spaces with integer-valued $s$ \citep{Nov16}, it is useful to present a self-contained proof for the purpose of (i) completeness in handling the non-integer case, and (ii) introducing tools that will be re-used in the noisy setting (Appendix \ref{app:lowerboundproof}).
+We generally follow the analysis of \citep{Nov88}, while adapting the notation to match ours, and making some minor adjustments in the analysis.